kubestellar/kubestellar/docs/content/direct/wds.md

 ### Using the KubeStellar Core Helm Chart

-The recommended approach is to use the KubeStellar Core Chart:
+The recommended approach is to use the KubeStellar Core Chart, which now leverages multiple Post Create Hooks (PCHs) for each WDS.
+Specifically, both the `wds-transport` and `wds-kubestellar` controllers are deployed using the new `postCreateHooks` array in the ControlPlane template:

 ```shell
 helm upgrade --install ks-core oci://ghcr.io/kubestellar/kubestellar/core-chart \